 - ½ cup raw shelled hemp seeds

-- ½ cup white sesame seeds (raw or toasted)
+- ½ cup white sesame seeds (raw or toasted - or use sunflower seeds)

 - ½ cup filtered water